withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 SvelteKit supports both Static Site Generation (SSG) and Server-Side Rendering (SSR).
 Today, Astro only supports Static Site Generation (SSG).

-### Comparing SvelteKit vs. Astro Performance
+#### Comparing SvelteKit vs. Astro Performance

 In most cases, Astro websites will load faster than SvelteKit websites.
 This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/en/core-concepts/partial-hydration).

 SvelteKit doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 SvelteKit does offer support for [page-level static, zero-JavaScript pages](https://kit.svelte.dev/docs#ssr-and-javascript-hydrate).
 However, there is no planned support for hydrating individual components on the page.
 This leaves you with an all-or-nothing decision for interactivity on each page.

-### Case Study: Building a Documentation Website
+#### Case Study: Building a Documentation Website

 [kit.svelte.dev](https://kit.svelte.dev/docs#ssr-and-javascript-hydrate) is the official SvelteKit documentation website, built with SvelteKit.
-The website offers a similar enough design and featureset to compare against the official Astro documentation website.
+The website offers a similar enough design and feature set to compare against the official Astro documentation website.
 This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.

 One notable difference between the two sites being tested: SvelteKit’s documentation is served as a single page while Astro’s is broken up into multiple pages.
 This larger content payload should have a slight negative impact on performance that is not related to the tool itself.